CyberOwl: Onboard Maritime Cyber Security

 The outcome:

 The results from those conversations showed the lack of cyber knowledge was an hindrance to better collaboration: the crew didn’t want to take on those responsibilities by fear of doing something wrong; the shore didn’t trust the crew to make these issues a priority nor to understand potential risky behaviours that could be prevented rather than reacted.
 Communication was another important challenge, from the means of communication to the content of it.
 Tools such as emails or texts are often used, making it extremely cumbersome on both sides.
-The need for detailed instructions for each party to feel confident in taking actions or delegating was another obstacle, due to the time involvement and the understanding of information.
+The need for clear instructions for each party to feel confident in understanding, taking actions or delegating was another obstacle, due to the time involvement and the understanding of information.

 The solution: